 Is purchasing driftwood a good idea?
 Where to buy?

-For a 125 gallon tank, say, I’d always choose to go outside and find me a nice large chunk of driftwood.
+For a 125 gallon tank, say, I’d always choose to go outside and find myself a nice large chunk of driftwood.
 However, if you’re an owner of a smaller tank (anything below 75 gallons) it may not be needed.

 There are times when I am either too busy or simply too lazy to spend a day looking for a good fit for my aquarium.
 These days I prefer to get mine online.
 Local fish stores sell them too, but the variety is not so great.